 It is essential for children to learn of their dependence upon God.
-Starting while they are young will help for when the get older.
-However, it is never too late to start infusing them with truth.
+Starting while they are young will help for when they get older.
+(At the same time, it is never too late to start infusing them with truth.)

 James 4:6 tell us, "God is opposed to the proud, but gives grace to the humble."
 Consider the magnitude of this truth.
 If we allow pride to take up residence in our children, we are poising them to be opposed by God.
 Grace comes to the humble, and humility only comes when we overcome the lie of self-sufficiency.

 Proverbs 16:18 and 3:5-8 can be a great starting point for your children, and your family, to understand the problem with pride.
 With each small step they take toward humility, they move one small step from positioning themselves against God.
 This is always good.

 The fear of the Lord

 - Proverbs 1:7 - The fear of the LORD is the beginning of knowledge; fools despise wisdom and instruction.